 Lantra Scotland, the training and skills body for land-based industries and aquaculture, has stepped in to take over as the new host of Women in Scottish Aquaculture (WiSA) – the network established by the Sustainable Aquaculture Innovation Centre (SAIC) to support the growth and development of women in the sector.

-As well as providing training, qualifications, and skills development opportunities, Lantra is already involved in the Women in Agriculture and Women in Forestry groups and helps to shine a spotlight on the contribution of women in key rural industries.
+In addition to providing training, qualifications, and skills development opportunities, Lantra is already involved in the Women in Agriculture and Women in Forestry groups and helps to shine a spotlight on the contribution of women in key rural industries.

 WiSA will continue to be led by an experienced advisory group, with administrative support from Lantra, and has plans to build on the success of various knowledge-sharing initiatives, skills development programs, and events, including the annual awards and mentoring scheme.